vignesh-nagarajan-vn/vignesh-nagarajan-vn/README.md

  - A couple articles in *Venture - Business Magazine* (600K+ Monthly Views)
  - Monthly blog posts in fintech applications for Jetson

 ⬅️ Check out my Medium portolio to view a sample of my writing.
-A majority of what I write is secured under a Non-Disclosure Agreement and isn't on there.
+Keep in mind that a majority of what I write is secured under a Non-Disclosure Agreement.

 ## Awards & Certifications